TRS-80 Model 100: Similar computers from other companies

 The Olivetti M10, NEC PC-8201 and NEC PC-8300 were built on the same platform as the original Kyocera design, although the Olivetti M10 had a display that could be tilted towards the user.
-The earlier and smaller Epson HX-20 of 1983 used a much smaller LCD display, four lines of twenty characters, and had an internal cassette tape drive for program and file storage.
+The earlier and smaller Epson HX-20 of 1982 used a much smaller LCD display, four lines of twenty characters, and had an internal cassette tape drive for program and file storage.
 There were several other "calculator-style" computers available at the time, including the Casio FP-200, the Compact Computer 40, and the Canon X-07.

 Systems of about the same size and form-factor as the Model 100, aimed at journalists, were sold by companies such as Teleram, as the Teleram T-3000 and GRiD Systems, as the GRiD Compass, which was used by NASA.
 GRiD was later acquired by Tandy.
 The Bondwell 2 of 1985 was a CP/M laptop in a similar form factor to the Model 200.
-Convergent Technologies released the WorkSlate in late 1983 which similarly targeted mobile computing.
+Both Convergent Technologies and MicroOffice released the WorkSlate and the RoadRunner respectively in late 1983, which similarly targeted mobile computing.

 Computers from two other British companies were similar in form and functionality to the Model 100 and its successors.
 The Cambridge Z88 of 1987, developed by British inventor Sir Clive Sinclair, had greater expansion capacity due to its built-in cartridge slots.
 It had a far more sophisticated operating system called OZ that could run multiple applications in a task-switched environment.
 The firmware contained a powerful application called Pipedream that was a spreadsheet that could also serve capably as a word processor and database.
 In comparison, the Tandy WP-2 was regarded in one review as "easier to use and sturdier than the Z88" with a "proper keyboard" as opposed to the Z88's "rubber membrane keyboard".
 Moreover, the WP-2 also included a 100,000-word spellchecking dictionary and 200,000-word thesaurus, making the Tandy product more compelling as a dedicated word processor.
 The other British computers were the Amstrad NC100 and NC200, produced from 1992.

 The electronic word processing keyboards AlphaSmart Dana and the Quickpad Pro bear some resemblance to the physical format of the TRS-80 Model 100.
 In Japan, Pomera still makes and sells dedicated word processors under model names Pomera DM100, Pomera DM200 etc.

 The Laser 50 educational computer is in the same size and form factor as the Model 100, and was sold by Video Technology.